Mole Crickets | Identification, Habitat, and Control

 Do Mole Crickets Bite?

-Mole crickets are not known to bite people.
+No, mole crickets do not bite people.
 Although mole crickets may accidentally invade households through cracks or other openings, they are generally harmless and would cause no damage.
-They are easily removed and returned to the outdoors by hand-picking or sweeping.
+Removing them involves simply hand-picking or sweeping them outside.

 Do Mole Crickets Kill Grass?